D1plo1d/graphql-things/README.md

 ## GraphQL Things

+** This library has been deprecated by the author and is no longer maintained.
+Use at your own risk. **

 A <!-- decentralized, encrypted --> Apollo Link for the internet of things <!-- compatible with [Beaker Browser](https://beakerbrowser.com) -->.

 **Note:** GraphQL Things is undergowing major changes and should not be considered ready for general use.